graphitedigital/DonkySDK-iOS-Modular/README.md

 ## Usage

-Use the Automation module to enable to trigger campaigns setup on Campaign Builder/Donky Control.  [here](http://docs.mobiledonky.com/v1.1/docs).
+Use the Automation module to enable to trigger campaigns setup on Campaign Builder/Donky Control   [here](http://docs.mobiledonky.com/v1.1/docs).

 ## Requirements